-This is called the stump duty,levied from all transactions.
+This is called the stump duty, levied from all transactions.
 After the sale completes, your lawyer will be required to present the sale agreement to the land office for stamping of duty.
 The amount levied at this stage is based on the location and the price of the property.
-4% of the purchase price is levied for property in urban areas while 2% of the purchase price is levied for property in the rural area.
+4% of the purchase price is levied for property in urban areas while 2% of the purchase price is levied for property in rural areas.

 There is also capital gains tax that should be accounted for.
-This is usually charged at 5% of the net gain value . one can either pay in installments, that is before the accounting period or and the end.
+This is usually charged at 5% of the net gain value. one can either pay in instalments, that is before the accounting period or and the end.
 This payment is strictly paid through iTax.

 - Utility costs

 After owning the property of your interest, you will be required to pay for utilities such as water, electricity and garbage collection for those in urban areas.
 While there are common utilities that every buyer is aware of, Internet connection, security and residential association fees are some of the utilities that you must be aware of.

 Considering the above costs is your ticket to making informed decisions when buying land in Kenya.
 For more information, read our articles that have full insights on the property and the real estate industry.